RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

     <div class="alert alert-info" role="alert">To create your own theme for Bootstrap following the instructions at <a href='https://getbootstrap.com/docs/4.1/getting-started/theming/'>https://getbootstrap.com/docs/4.1/getting-started/theming/</a></div>

-1. In the app folder, open the file src\app\style.scss
+1. In the app folder, open the file src\style.scss

     ```bash
     style.scss